Steven Robman

 Steven I. "Steve" Robman (born September 27, 1944) is an American television and theatre director/producer.

 Biography

-He graduated from Alexander Hamilton High School in Los Angeles, California (1962), University of California, Berkeley (1966), and the Yale School of Drama (1973).
+Steve Robman graduated from Alexander Hamilton High School in Los Angeles, California (1962), University of California, Berkeley (1966), and the Yale School of Drama (1973).

 He has been married to actress Kathy Baker since 2003.

 He was Artistic Director of the Phoenix Theatre in New York City from 1980 to 1982.
 He has also staged plays at the Manhattan Theatre Club, Playwrights Horizons, Long Wharf Theatre, the Guthrie Theater, Arena Stage, Actors Theatre of Louisville, Mark Taper Forum, Yale Repertory Theatre, and the Goodman Theatre.
-He has directed over 100 hours of television, including dramatic and comedy series as well as movies-of-the-week.
+He has directed more than 100 hours of television, including dramatic and comedy series as well as movies-of-the-week.